LazurasLong/greekumipsum-core/README.md

  $ greekum --paragraph 5
  $ greekum -c 3
 ```

-## License
+## Note
 This CLI app is just a simple wrapper around the original Greekum Ipsum script, made by my friend [Krzysztof Szewczyk](https://github.com/KrzysztofSzewczyk).
 All credit should go to him 😄

+## License

+MIT